Ammann Bars for Octagonal Tilings: setting

 while that of Penrose tilings has ten, each with two non-integer coordinates.

-This notion was first introduced by Levitov \cite{Levitov1988} as the \textit{second intersection condition} and then developed by B\'edaride and Fernique, who showed in \cite{BF15} and \cite{BF2017} that in the case of $4\rightarrow2$ tilings, a plane admits weak local rules if and only if it is determined by its subperiods.
-It was shown in \cite{BF2012} that this is not the case for Ammann-Beenker tilings: indeed, their subperiods are also subperiods of all Beenker tilings (introduced in \cite{Bee82}), that are the planar tilings with a slope generated, for any $s\in(0,\infty)$, by
+This notion was first introduced by \cite{Levitov1988} as the \textit{second intersection condition} and then developed by \cite{BF15,BF2017}, who showed that in the case of $4\rightarrow2$ tilings, a plane admits weak local rules if and only if it is determined by its subperiods.
+It was shown by \cite{BF2012} that this is not the case for Ammann-Beenker tilings: indeed, their subperiods are also subperiods of all Beenker tilings (introduced by \cite{Bee82}), that are the planar tilings with a slope generated, for any $s\in(0,\infty)$, by

 The Ammann-Beenker tilings correspond to the case $s=\sqrt{2}$ and do not admit local rules.
-On the other hand, generalized Penrose tilings have a slope characterized by its subperiods \cite{BF15} and do admit local rules.
+On the other hand, generalized Penrose tilings have a slope characterized by its subperiods \citep{BF15} and do admit local rules.

 In this article, we focus on $4\rightarrow2$ tilings with irrational slope $E$ characterized by four subperiods.
 In this case, each subperiod of $E$ has exactly one non-integer coordinate.
-Since the vertices of the tiling are projected points of $\Z^4$, we define ``integer versions'' of subperiods: if $p_{i}=(x_0,x_1,x_2,x_3)$ is a subperiod, then its floor and ceil versions are respectively $\lfloor p_i\rfloor=(\lfloor x_0\rfloor,\lfloor x_1\rfloor,\lfloor x_2\rfloor,\lfloor x_3\rfloor)$ and $\lceil p_i\rceil=(\lceil x_0\rceil,\lceil x_1\rceil,\lceil x_2\rceil,\lceil x_3\rceil)$.
+Since the vertices of the tiling are projected points of $\Z^4$, we define ``integer versions'' of subperiods: if $p_{i}=(x_0,x_1,x_2,x_3)$ is a subperiod, then its \textbf{floor} and \textbf{ceil} versions are respectively $\lfloor p_i\rfloor=(\lfloor x_0\rfloor,\lfloor x_1\rfloor,\lfloor x_2\rfloor,\lfloor x_3\rfloor)$ and $\lceil p_i\rceil=(\lceil x_0\rceil,\lceil x_1\rceil,\lceil x_2\rceil,\lceil x_3\rceil)$.
 Note that only the non-integer coordinate $x_i$ is affected, and that $\lfloor p_i\rfloor, \lceil p_i\rceil\notin E$.